Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed a therapeutic approach to late immersion.
+In the last section, we discussed a therapeutic approach to late immersion.
 This included thinking about the donor option, couple communication about donorship, alienation versus attachment and ongoing "check-in" questions about infertility.

 Do you have a couple who is considering ending fertility treatments?
 Might they be in the resolution phase?

-On this track, we will discuss couple issues in the resolution phase.
+In this section, we will discuss couple issues in the resolution phase.
 These will include ending medical treatment, sabbaticals and refocusing.
-On the next track, we will discuss a therapeutic approach to the resolution phase.
+In the next section, we will discuss a therapeutic approach to the resolution phase.
 As you listen, think of your clients.
 What behaviors do they show that might indicate the resolution phase?

 Infertility can take hold of one’s identity, one’s day-to-day life, one’s emotions, thoughts, and relationships, and even one’s bank account.
 Therefore, the process of disengagement takes time.
 The resolution phase encompasses three overlapping tasks.
 These include ending medical treatment, mourning the reality of not having a genetically related child together and refocusing, or moving past the infertility experience by choosing either adoption or a life without children.

 Couples may not accomplish these tasks in a linear progression, of course.
 For example, a couple may be mourning their losses while still desperately continuing medical treatment in a last-ditch attempt at pregnancy.
 Or, having taken what they intended to be a short break or "sabbatical" from treatment, the partners may find themselves reengaging in their careers and social activities to the extent that they are reluctant to reinvest in medical treatments.